Moustov/sw-craftsmanship-map/README.md

 * New practice may be added in the [wiki](https://github.com/Moustov/sw-craftsmanship-map/wiki) then an item may be added in the [map](https://github.com/Moustov/sw-craftsmanship-map/blob/main/Sw%20Craftsmanship%20map) with a link to the new article
 * [Map](https://github.com/Moustov/sw-craftsmanship-map/blob/main/Sw%20Craftsmanship%20map) links should refer only to this [wiki](https://github.com/Moustov/sw-craftsmanship-map/wiki) links to enable multiple point of views and wider understanding

+## Conventions / WoW
+* When a wikipage is put on the map, the metro ico (`:metro:`  :metro:) is set on the page the link that goes to it

 ## Tools
 - draw.io to edit the file [Sw Craftsmanship map](https://github.com/Moustov/sw-craftsmanship-map/blob/main/Sw%20Craftsmanship%20map)
   * online drawing tool https://app.diagrams.net/